Green Driver State Incentives in Virginia

 Dominion offers a whole-house pricing plan called the EV + Home Pricing Plan that aims to get customers to use appliances during off-peak hours as much as possible.
 For the purposes of this plan, view your EV as a separate appliance.

-The plan entails exchanging your current meter for a new one that records energy usage in 30-minute intervals.
+The plan entails exchanging your current meter for a new one that records energy usage in timed intervals.
 This allows for a recharging your electric vehicle and using other appliances during a pricing period that costs you less.

 Auto Insurance Discounts for Eco-Friendly Driving and Green Vehicles